ipython/ipynb/docs/index.rst

 If you would like to import only class & function definitions from a notebook (and not the top level statements), you can use ``ipynb.fs.defs`` instead of ``ipynb.fs.full``.
-Full uppercase variable assignment will get eveluated as well.
+Full uppercase variable assignment will get evaluated as well.

 Releasing a package that contains notebook files